jht9629-nyu/IM-Screens-2024-03-ima/README.md

 Interactive multi-screen experiences

-We experience screens daily in many forms as we travel: in our hands, on our desktops, on walls and public installations.
+As we travel we experience screens daily in many forms: in our hands, on our desktops, on walls and public installations.

 This course will explore the creative possibilities of real-time interactive and reactive art on screens in various forms.
 Using the recently developed p5VideoKit we will create standalone installations.